Thai Opposition Claims Victory As Voters Reject Army-backed Parties - UrduPoint

 The United Thai Nation party, led by Prayut -- the former army chief who seized power in a 2014 coup -- was a distant third on 4.7 million.

-But in a sign of the potential flashpoints ahead, Pita on Monday repeated a promise to reform the lese majeste law that imposes harsh prison terms for insulting the monarchy.
+But in a sign of the potential flashpoints ahead, Pita repeated a promise to reform the lese majeste law that imposes harsh prison terms for insulting the monarchy on Monday.

-This was an issue once deemed untouchable in Thai politics, and which Pheu Thai shied from during the campaign.
+This was once deemed untouchable in Thai politics, which Pheu Thai shied from during the campaign.

 The party congratulated MFP, saying it had won the right to lead the new government.